Bui Dam: History

 The Bui hydro-electric dam had first been envisaged in 1925 by the British-Australian geologist and naturalist Albert Ernest Kitson when he visited the Bui Gorge.
 The dam had been on the drawing board since the 1960s, when Ghana's largest dam, the Akosombo Dam, was built further downstream on the Volta River.
 By 1978 planning for the Bui Dam was advanced with support from Australia and the World Bank.
 However, four military coups stalled the plans.
 At the time Ghana began to be plagued by energy rationing, which has persisted since then.
-In 1992, the project was revived and a first feasibility study was conducted by the French firm Coyne et Bellier.
+In 1992, the project was revived and a first feasibility study conducted by the French firm Coyne et Bellier.

 In 1997 a team of students from Aberdeen University carried out ecological investigations in the area to be flooded by the reservoir.
-The Ghanaian environmental journalist Mike Anane, who was included in UNEP’s Global 500 Roll of Honour for 1998, called the dam an "environmental disaster" and a "text book example of wasted taxpayer money".
+The Ghanaian environmental journalist Mike Anane, who was included in UNEP’s Global 500 Roll of Honour for 1998, called the dam an "environmental disaster" and a "textbook example of wasted taxpayer money".
 In his article he quoted the investigation team, but apparently somewhat exaggerated the environmental impact of the dam.
 The leader of the investigation team, the zoologist Daniel Bennett, clarified that "the opinions (Anane) attributes to our team are unfair and misleading".
-He continued to say that "Contrary to Mr Anane's claims, we are unaware of any globally endangered species in Bui National Park, nor did we claim that the dam would destroy the spawning runs of fish."
-Although Daniel Bennett always maintained a neutral stance towards the construction of the dam, in April 2001 the government of Ghana banned him from doing further research on the ecology of the Bui National Park.
+He added that "Contrary to Mr Anane's claims, we are unaware of any globally endangered species in Bui National Park, nor did we claim that the dam would destroy the spawning runs of fish."
+Although Bennett always maintained a neutral stance towards the construction of the dam, in April 2001 the government of Ghana banned him from doing further research on the ecology of the Bui National Park.
 The government stated that the issue was "very sensitive" and Bennett's "presence in the National Park was no longer in the national interest".
 One of the journalist who criticized the government for banning Bennett was Mike Anane.

 In 1999 the Volta River Authority, the country's power utility, signed an agreement with the US firms Halliburton and Brown and Root to build the dam without issuing a competitive bid.
 In December 2000 President Jerry Rawlings, who had ruled the country for the two previous decades, did not contest in elections (as per the constitution) and his party lost to the opposition led by John Kufuor.
 In October 2001 the new government shelved the dam project.
 According to Charles Wereko-Brobby, then President of the Volta River Authority, Bui Dam was not considered the least–cost option and could not meet "immediate" energy needs.
 Instead gas-powered thermal power plants were to be built, producing electricity at what was said to be half the cost of Bui.
 Furthermore, a severe drought in 1998 exacerbated the energy crisis due to low water levels in Akosombo Dam.
 As a consequence, the government wanted to reduce its dependence on hydropower at the time.